Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

-They then slowly drilled it into my head, it wasn’t them, I just had PND, reading all the signs and symptoms, at first I just thought I was exhausted, which I was, a form of torture the narcissist was doing, to gain power over me, I still, however, had doubt to exactly what was wrong with me.
+They then slowly drilled it into my head, it wasn’t them, I just had PND, reading all the signs and symptoms, at first I just thought I was exhausted, which I was, from the form of torture the narcissist was doing, to gain power over me, I still, however, had doubts to exactly what was wrong with me.

 When the narcissist did get me to the doctors, the doctors prescribed antidepressants, I was so out of it at that point, I actually sat listening in like I wasn’t in my own body, I listen to all the advice that the doctor was giving my partner, about how best to help that empty shell of my former self.

 When we arrived home, did the narcissist do any of these things nope, would just tell me to get rest, then bring the baby up, or do something so I had extra work to do.